zayadur/yamb/README.md

-# yamb
+# Yet Another Microblog

-Yet Another MicroBlog
+A rendition of a microblogging platform.